New York PassBuy tickets now

 What attractions and activities should I choose?

 You probably won’t have time to visit all of the attractions.
 But there’s no need to worry about that.
 Even when you buy a 1-day New York Pass and visit 3 top attractions you will still save at least $58.
 The pass gives you a wide variety of options.
 Here’s a small, categorised selection:

 The New York Pass gives you entrance to some of New York’s most iconic attractions.
 You can’t miss out on seeing the Empire State Building or Top of the Rock and the Statue of Liberty.
 The pass also has ‘Fast Track’ entry to some of these attractions, which saves valuable time.

 Do you love history?
-Then you can do a lot with the New York Pass: you can visit the American Museum of Natural History, the idyllic Historic Richmond Town, the Museum of Jewish Heritage and the 9/11 Museum, among others.
+Then you can do a lot with the New York Pass: among others, you can visit the American Museum of Natural History, the Museum of Jewish Heritage and the 9/11 Museum.

-If you like being outside, visit the Brooklyn Botanic Garden, New York Botanical Garden, the Cloisters Gardens or Wave Hill.
+If you like being outside, visit the Brooklyn Botanic Garden, New York Botanical Garden, or the Cloisters Gardens.
 If you just want to go out and explore, I recommend making use of the Central Park bike rentals or tours and taking one of the many boat tours and cruises.
 And don’t forget to enjoy a great view of the city from the Top of the Rock or the Empire State Building!